-For those who don’t remember McKie, he played eight seasons with Iverson, went to the Lakers for two seasons, then came back as an assistant coach for the 76ers for seven more.
+For those who don’t remember McKie, he played eight seasons with Iverson.
+He also played two with the Lakers before coming back as an assistant coach for the 76ers for seven more.

-He’s currently an assistant coach at his alma mater Temple University.
-While at Temple, McKie won Atlantic 10 Player of the Year.
+He’s currently an assistant coach at Temple University, where he played when he won the 1993 Atlantic 10 Player of the Year.